SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 - Child protection and school programme:

 Topics on children’s rights and violations against these rights, as defined by the or is this the Convention on the Rights of the Child, are planned to be taught during PSHE lessons using material appropriate for the age of the child in all Year Groups.

 - Safeguards for students regarding the pedagogical and non-pedagogical specialists (i.e. Teaching and non-Teaching staff):

 - Saint George International School and Preschool follows the requirements of the Law for Preschool and School Education and the accompanying national standards connected with the employment of teachers.
-The process of selection and hiring is described in the school Procedure for selection, hiring and dismissing of personnel, according to which the criminal record certificate, which each employee presents before signing the labour contract, is a part of the measures taken for preventing the access to the children of a person who might be of risk for them.
+The process of selection and hiring is described in the school Procedure for selection, hiring and dismissing of personnel, according to which the Court certificate, which each employee presents before signing the labour contract, is a part of the measures taken for preventing the access to the children of a person who might be of risk for them.
 Teachers hired from the UK are subject to an enhanced DBS disclosure through COBIS.
 In the case of staff who have worked abroad for many years since leaving the UK, or who are from third countries, the school needs to make a reasonable decision, based on an assessment of risk and a consideration of all the information available, as to whether other checks of suitability from the countries worked in may be an acceptable alternative.

 - The pedagogical and the non-pedagogical specialists and other volunteers and contractors perform their duties in a professional manner, according to their job descriptions, all school regulations, policies and procedures, including the school community Code of Ethics.